 If you encounter package installation problems or otherwise want to ensure that you're installing packages from a remote gallery, use the

 locals -clear (nuget.exe), specifying the folder to clear, or

 all to clear all folders:

-# Clear the 3.x+ cache (use either command) dotnet nuget locals http-cache --clear nuget locals http-cache -clear # Clear the 2.x cache (NuGet CLI 3.5 and earlier only) nuget locals packages-cache -clear # Clear the global packages folder (use either command) dotnet nuget locals global-packages --clear nuget locals global-packages -clear # Clear the temporary cache (use either command) dotnet nuget locals temp --clear nuget locals temp -clear # Clear all caches (use either command) dotnet nuget locals all --clear nuget locals all -clear
+# Clear the 3.x+ cache (use either command) dotnet nuget locals http-cache --clear nuget locals http-cache -clear # Clear the 2.x cache (NuGet CLI 3.5 and earlier only) nuget locals packages-cache -clear # Clear the global packages folder (use either command) dotnet nuget locals global-packages --clear nuget locals global-packages -clear # Clear the temporary cache (use either command) dotnet nuget locals temp --clear nuget locals temp -clear # Clear the plugins cache (use either command) dotnet nuget locals plugins-cache --clear nuget locals plugins-cache -clear # Clear all caches (use either command) dotnet nuget locals all --clear nuget locals all -clear

 Any packages used by projects that are currently open in Visual Studio are not cleared from the global-packages folder.

 In Visual Studio 2017, use the Tools > NuGet Package Manager > Package Manager Settings menu command, then select Clear All NuGet Cache(s).
 Managing the cache isn't presently available through the Package Manager Console.
 In Visual Studio 2015, use the CLI commands instead.